 This is a piece that was originally published in The Productivityist Weekly newsletter.
 I wanted to share it with you on the blog as well to explain why Productivityist no longer writes or focuses on the GTD methodology.
-If you would like more updates, Click here and you’ll get it delivered to your inbox every week.
+My weekly email is now called ATTN: and I’d love to send it your way.
+Just click here to make that happen now or sign up using the form at the end of this piece.
+Thanks!

 In my previous post, I began a three-part series on why I’ve left GTD – David Allen’s popular Getting Things Done methodology – behind.
 Before I get into the second reason as to why I am leaving the popular productivity methodology, I wanted to share one of the big things I took away from all of the correspondence I received as a result from the first post.